alicefabreverdure/tweet_analysis/README.md

 ### 4. The test using pytest

-To assure that our model is functioning with no errors and good performance, we created a file 'test_streamlit_app.py'
+To assure that our model is functioning with no errors and good performance, we made unit tests and created a file 'test_streamlit_app.py'

 we lunch the test by the command: